Ormiston Venture Academy: History

 The current principal as of February 2013 is Simon Gilbert-Barnham.
 A new building was added to the site, by Net Zero Buildings, to accommodate the Humanities department.
 The school is sponsored by the Ormiston Academies Trust.

+The school has been changed by a governing body of students called the UVS which changed systems like the canteen in recent years.

 Gresham's Scholarship

-The school has a connection with the privately-funded, boarding school Gresham's in Holt, North Norfolk – whereby one student per academic year is offered a fully-funded scholarship to study at Gresham's for two years.
+The school has a connection with the privately funded boarding school Gresham's in Holt, North Norfolk – whereby one student per academic year is offered a fully funded scholarship to study at Gresham's for two years.
 There have been 10 scholars so far.

+Teacher Prohibition

+On the 7th of June 2013, Mr Gregory Hallam, employed between 2007 and 2011 was banned from teaching indefinitely.

+Mr Hallam was found to have: